Cycling Shorts for Comfort

 Cycling Shorts: What Makes Them Worth It

-Cycling apparel choices have gotten complicated with all the fabric technologies and fit options flying around.
-As someone who rode my first 50 miles in running shorts — and by mile 30 understood why cycling shorts exist, and by mile 50 was ready to pay almost anything to never make that mistake again — I learned everything there is to know about what actually matters.
+Cycling apparel choices have turned into a moving target with all the fabric technologies and fit options flying around.
+As someone who rode my first 50 miles in running shorts — and by mile 30 understood why cycling shorts exist, and by mile 50 was ready to pay almost anything to never make that mistake again — I got hands-on with what actually matters.
 Today, I’ll share why proper shorts are worth it.

 The Chamois Is Everything

-Probably should have led with this section, honestly.
+Probably should have led about this area, honestly.
 The padded insert — the chamois — is what separates cycling shorts from regular athletic wear.
 Good chamois padding cushions your sit bones, absorbs vibration, and reduces friction where your body meets the saddle.

 Cheap shorts have thin, flat padding that compresses quickly.
 Quality shorts have multi-density foam with strategic shaping — more padding under sit bones, less elsewhere to prevent bunching.
 The difference is massive on rides over an hour.